Ellpeck/MLEM/Docs/articles/ui.md

 To make MLEM compatible with all devices without publishing a separate version for each MonoGame platform, you have to set up the `MlemPlatform` class based on the system you're using MLEM.Ui with.
 This has to be done *before* initializing your `UiSystem`.

-DesktopGL and WindowsDX using MonoGame:
+DesktopGL and WindowsDX using MonoGame or KNI:
 ```cs
 MlemPlatform.Current = new MlemPlatform.DesktopGl<TextInputEventArgs>((w, c) => w.TextInput += c);
 ```